About Billy Mills

 Road to Tokyo

-As we prepare for this year’s Olympic Games and Billy Mills‘ return to Tokyo, where it all began, we are excited to introduce a new series, Road to Tokyo.
-From August 2019 until the Games begin, Billy will share never-before-heard stories from his time at and leading up to the Olympics in 1964.
+During the 2020 Olympic Games, Billy Mills‘ returned to Tokyo, where it all began.
+Check out our series, Road to Tokyo.
+From August 2019 until the Games began in 2020, Billy shared never-before-heard stories from his time at and leading up to the Olympics in 1964.

 The Mills Family

 Billy is a devoted family man.
 He has been married to Pat Mills, a talented artist and owner of Studio Tupos, for nearly 60 years.
-Together they have 4 daughters, 12 grandchildren, and 2 great-grandchildren.
+Together they have four daughters, 12 grandchildren, and two great-grandchildren.
 They currently reside in Northern California, where Billy and Pat keep up an active speakers’ bureau and enjoy time spent with family and friends.

 Champion for All Americans

 Billy has been the distinguished recipient of many honors, awards, and recognitions, continuing from his victory in the 1964 Olympics to the present day.
-From national and world athletic records to Hall of Fame inductions and becoming a best-selling author to changing the lives of thousands of Native Americans across the country, the impact Billy has had on American culture and society is incomparable.
+The impact Billy has had on American culture and society is incomparable.
+He has held both national and world athletic records to Hall of Fame inductions and became a best-selling author.
+Billy has been changing the lives of thousands of Native Americans across the country for decades.
 Read Billy’s CV here for his lifetime of service, awards, and other achievements.